-Since a given object-set Ψ generates a unique density function μ{Ψ} by (8), we can speak of the projection of an object-set, denoted by $\mathbf{s}(\mu{\Psi})$.
-Although \mathbf{s} is linear in μ , it is not linear in Ψ since μ is a nonlinear function of Ψ .
-In fact, since we are not assuming disjoint objects, \mathbf{s} is not even additive in general, i.e., the projection of an object collection differs from the sum of each object's projection.
-Nevertheless, we can write expressions for $\mathbf{s}(\mu{\Psi})$ in closed form using the formulae derived in the appendices.
+Since a given object-set Ψ generates a unique density function μ{Ψ} by (8), we can speak of the projection of an object-set, denoted by $s(\mu{\Psi})$.
+Although s is linear in μ , it is not linear in Ψ since μ is a nonlinear function of Ψ .
+In fact, since we are not assuming disjoint objects, s is not even additive in general, i.e., the projection of an object collection differs from the sum of each object's projection.
+Nevertheless, we can write expressions for $s(\mu{\Psi})$ in closed form using the formulas derived in the appendices.

-The non-uniqueness of an object-set actually works to our advantage since we need not estimate z_b or z_e exactly for objects near bifurcations, as demonstrated by Figure Appendix C. What defines the endpoints of an arterial segment?
+The nonuniqueness of an object-set actually works to our advantage since we need not estimate z_b or z_e exactly for objects near bifurcations, as demonstrated by Fig. 5.
+What defines the endpoints of an arterial segment?
 There are four possibilities for SGC objects:

-- an artery may leave the region of interest (ROI), - an artery may 'fade-out' due to incomplete filling by contrast agent, - an artery may be occluded or taper down to a size below the effective resolution, - or an artery may connect to another artery (branching).
+• an artery may leave the region of interest (ROI),

+• an artery may "fade-out" due to incomplete filling by contrast agent,

+• an artery may be occluded or taper down to a size below the effective resolution,

+• or an artery may connect to another artery (branching).

-These four possibilities are illustrated in Figure Appendix C. Of these, only the first possibility has a unique value of z_b (or z_e), and this value is easily determined.
+These four possibilities are illustrated in Fig. 6.
+Of these, only the first possibility has a unique value of z_b (or z_c), and this value is easily determined.
 For the others, we can always conservatively make the object extra long, and let the density or radius become vanishingly small.
-For a multi-valued GC object, the endpoints of its SGC approximation are poorly defined, and are determined in practice by the manual-entry described in Section VI.
+For a multivalued GC object, the endpoints of its SGC approximation are poorly defined, and are determined in practice by the manual-entry described in Section VI.